Secondary Use of Existing Data

 If the project meets the definition of HSR, an application must be submitted to OPHS/CPHS for review and approval prior to the research taking place.
 Investigators should consult with an OPHS Analyst to determine which level of review is required before submitting an application.

 Sometimes, the dataholder requires a DUA before they will release data to investigators.
-For example, investigators must obtain a DUA in order to access a Limited Data Set (LDS) from a HIPAA-covered entity.
+For example, investigators must obtain a DUA in order to obtain a Limited Data Set (LDS) from a HIPAA-covered entity.
 Other times, a DAA is required by the dataholder for investigators to access data on a dataholder’s secure data site.
-Whenever a DUA is required, investigators should contact the Industry Alliances Office’s (IAO’s) Data Use and Data Access for Research Page to have IAO review and sign the DUA on behalf of UC Berkeley.
-Investigators are not authorized to sign DUAs on the University’s behalf.
+Whenever a DUA or DAA is required, investigators should consult the Industry Alliances Office’s (IAO’s) Data Use and Data Access for Research Page to have IAO review and sign the DUA or DAA on behalf of UC Berkeley.
+Investigators are not authorized to sign DUAs or DAAs on the University’s behalf.

 UC Berkeley’s Committee for Protection of Human Subjects (CPHS) does not review DUAs or DAAs; therefore, investigators should not upload the DUA or DAA to their OPHS/CPHS eProtocol application.
 However, investigators must provide a statement in the Study Procedures section of their application confirming that they will contact/have contacted IAO regarding the DUA or DAA, if applicable.
 In addition, the Confidentiality section of their application, where data storage and security for the incoming data is described, should match what is written in the DUA.If the data will come to UC Berkeley with a previously-negotiated DUA, UC Berkeley investigators must contact IAO to renegotiate the agreement.
 DUAs are binary agreements between institutions and are non-transferable.

 Accessing California State Data